chris-enea/google_sheets_app/prd.md

 ## 1. Product overview
 ### 1.1 Document title and version
 - PRD: Norton Project Sheet
-- Version: 1.4 (Updated for consistent DATA_SHEET_ID handling and master template workflow)
+- Version: 1.4.1 (Fixed formula bug in SPEC sheet generation)

 ### 1.2 Product summary
    - This Google App Script assists users in building and maintaining a Google Sheet to manage interior design projects using a dialog UI.
 It allows users to select rooms for the project and manage those rooms (add, update, and delete).